magnusviri/dockerfiles/jamfpro/README.md

 As long as I am working on [jctl](https://github.com/univ-of-utah-marriott-library-apple/jctl) I will keep this repo updated and working.

 I am not using this in production and don't plan to.
 Because of this, I am no longer planning on adding new features.
 If anyone would like to contribute or get this production ready, I would certainly update my repo with those changes.
+Here's what it would take.

+- SSL support w/ signed certificates
+- Custom server.xml
+- jamf-cli support
+- Support Let's Encrypt
+- Support Distribution Points

 ## Credit